-Biophysical characterisation of biologics, supporting protein development applying CD, NMR, FTIR, fluorescence, SEC-MALS, AUC, DLS and SPR
+Biophysical characterisation of biologics, supporting protein development applying UV, CD, NMR, FTIR, fluorescence, SEC-MALS, AUC, DLS and DSC

 The biophysical characterisation of biologics plays an important role in the development of protein therapeutics such as or monoclonal antibodies or biosimilars.
 The biophysical behaviour of proteins can impact many aspects of biologic drug function, activity and stability.
 Biophysical analytical methods can, for example, help to monitor or confirm conformational integrity, the nature of the folded state of the protein and how the peptides associate to form higher order structures.
 Understanding the interactions between drug substance and excipients, which may potentially alter protein structure and therefore product stability, is important during formulation development, stability studies and comparability.
 Biophysical methods can also provide valuable information on protein degradation and aggregation of proteins in solution.

 Our biologics biophysical characterisation team apply a wide range of techniques to interrogate the biophysical behaviour of your molecule.
 We examine product's higher-order structure (HOS), including secondary and tertiary structure, aggregation, oligomerization and degradation of the drug substance.
 We deliver phase-specific biophysical programs.
 During pre-formulation we study the proteins in the environment and behavior in addition to protein forced degradation studies and to support formulation development we study proteins in the buffers and in the presence of additives / excipients of interest.
 To support IND or NDA submissions, we conduct biophysical characterisation studies that assess spectroscopic, thermodynamic and hydrodynamic properties.

-Higher Order Structure Analysis Our higher order structure biophysical programs include high-resolution methods such as multi-dimensional nuclear magnetic resonance (NMR) and other spectroscopic methods such as circular dichroism (CD), Fourier transform infrared (FTIR) spectroscopy, differential scanning calorimetry (DSC), second derivative ultraviolet absorbance spectroscopy (UV) and intrinsic fluorescence.
+Higher Order Structure Analysis Our higher order structure biophysical programs include high-resolution methods such as multi-dimensional nuclear magnetic resonance (NMR) and other spectroscopic methods such as circular dichroism (CD), Fourier transform infrared (FTIR) spectroscopy, differential scanning calorimetry (DSC), second derivative ultraviolet absorbance spectroscopy (UV-vis) and intrinsic fluorescence.

 Aggregation Biophysical Studies Differential scanning calorimetry (DSC), analytical ultracentrifugation (AUC), and light scattering techniques (DLS, SEC-MALS) allow study of non-covalent structural aspects of a protein and also study of aggregates or oligomer formation in solution.